Using the CRM Reporting Tools

 Additional functionality is available with the Advanced Reports facility which gives the option for scheduling, subtotalling and summarising on reports, increased number of report fields and sort criteria, and advanced views.
 Advanced Reports is available as standard in Enterprise.

-Reports can be downloaded either as a PDF so it’s easy to print or as a data files, e.g. with Excel, for further analysis.
+Reports can be downloaded either as a PDF so it’s easy to print or as data files, e.g. with Excel, for further analysis.

 When you first sign-on to your CRM system you’ll see there are some pre-defined reports loaded.
 You can use these or modify them to make them work for your business.